-enc Three months ended
+Three months ended June 30,

-Marc 2013 2012
+2013 2012

-Gulf Coast terminals \$ 11,801 \$ 11,927
+Gulf Coast terminals \$ 11,702 \$ 11,985

-Midwest terminals and pipeline system 2,012 916
+Midwest terminals and pipeline system 1,923 894

-Brownsville terminals 1,887 1,437
+Brownsville terminals 1,872 1,468

-River terminals 3,267 3,339
+River terminals 2,149 3,282

-Southeast terminals 11,758 11,669
+Southeast terminals 11,678 11,693

-Terminaling services fees, net \$ 30,725 \$ 29,288
+Terminaling services fees, net \$ 29,324 \$ 29,322

-The increase in terminaling services fees, net includes an increase of approximately \$1.1 million resulting from newly constructed tank capacity placed into service during August of 2012 at our Cushing, Oklahoma facility in the Midwest region.

-Effective April 1, 2013 we entered into a new three-year terminaling services agreement with a third-party customer for minimum monthly throughput commitments of approximately 0.6 million barrels of light refined product at certain of our River terminals.
+Terminaling services fees, net includes an increase of approximately \$1.1 million at our Midwest terminals resulting from newly constructed tank capacity placed into service during August of 2012 at our Cushing, Oklahoma facility.
+This increase has been offset by a decrease in terminaling service fees, net of approximately \$1.3 million at our River terminals resulting from a new terminaling services agreement with a third-party customer.
+Effective April 1, 2013 we entered into a new three-year terminaling services agreement with a third-party customer for minimum monthly throughput commitments of approximately 0.6 million barrels of light refined product storage capacity at certain of our River terminals.
 The new agreement provides for additional revenues to be earned for excess throughput amounts and for ancillary services.
 Our previous agreement with the same third-party customer, which expired March 31, 2013, committed to that customer approximately 1.1 million barrels of light refined product storage capacity.
-Based on the terms of the new agreement, we expect our firmly committed quarterly revenues to decrease by approximately \$1.4 million at our River terminals unless, and until, we are able to re-contract any excess storage capacity not used by the third-party customer under the new terminaling services agreement.
-At this time we are unable to predict the amount of any additional, or variable, revenue we will earn under the new agreement.
+Currently, we have not been able to re-contract any excess storage capacity not used by the third-party customer under the new terminaling services agreement.

-Included in terminaling services fees, net for the three months ended March 31, 2013 and 2012 are fees charged to Morgan Stanley Capital Group of approximately \$20.9 million and \$20.0 million, respectively, and TransMontaigne Inc. of approximately \$0.5 million and \$0.7 million, respectively.
+Included in terminaling services fees, net for the three months ended June 30, 2013 and 2012 are amounts recognized from agreements with Morgan Stanley Capital Group of approximately \$20.7 million and \$19.9 million, respectively, and TransMontaigne Inc. of approximately \$0.5 million and \$0.8 million, respectively.